Azumano student class photograph taken at the

 The normal ICM profile that I use with the D90 is the Adobe RGB color space.

-I have an extensive collection of around 55,000 negatives and slides of scenes from Alaska to Europe.
+I have an extensive collection of around 75,000 digital images, negatives and slides of scenes from Alaska to Europe.
 Of the images that I have more than 5,000 are of England, Wales, France, Belgium and Germany.
-On my recent trip to Hawaii (Oahu) I took over 800 photographs in the week I was there.
+On a recent trip to Hawaii (Oahu, Maui & the Big Island) I took over 1200 photographs in the two weeks we were there.

 My photographs cover a wide range of subject material: aviation, flowers, castles, churches, doors, villages, pub food, scenics, windmills, people, events and many other diverse subjects.
 I have a sample page showing a large variety of photographs that I have taken.